Brossons/scott-graham-brossons/README.md

 a clicker template to accelerate development for the boys

-# 🛑 Warning: This will only work with specific settings. 🛑
+# 🛑 This will only work with specific settings. 🛑

 The following is required for this to function properly.
 ```bash